Call Me Madam: Productions

-Other regional productions of Call Me Madam have been headlined by Maxene Andrews (Coachlight Dinner Theater East Windsor CT/ 1976), Klea Blackhurst (42nd Street Moon San Francisco/ 2009), Kim Criswell with Catherine Brunell as Princess Maria and David Hess as Cosmo Constantine (Goodspeed Musicals Middlesex County CT/ 2004), Ruta Lee (Casa Mañana Fort Worth/ 1978), and Helen Reddy with Monte Markham as Cosmo Constantine (Sacramento Civic Light Opera/ 1986).
+Other regional productions of Call Me Madam have been headlined by Maxene Andrews (East Windsor, Connecticut, 1976), Klea Blackhurst (San Francisco, 2009), Kim Criswell with Catherine Brunell as Princess Maria and David Hess as Cosmo Constantine (Middlesex County, Connecticut, 2004), Ruta Lee (Fort Worth, Texas, 1978) and Helen Reddy with Monte Markham as Cosmo Constantine (Sacramento, California, 1986).

-Call Me Madam opened in the West End at the London Coliseum on March 15, 1952, for a run of 486 performances: Billie Worth headlined a cast which included Anton Walbrook as Cosmo Constantine and Shani Wallis—in her first major stage role—as Princess Maria.
-Noele Gordon—who had understudied Worth during the Coliseum run of Call Me Madam—headlined the production's British touring edition in 1953.
-A 78 rpm cast recording of this production was released, on the Columbia Records label, (D.B.
-3067), in 1952, with Billie Worth and Arthur Lowe, called ' Vocal Gems from Call me Madam'.
+Call Me Madam opened in the West End at the London Coliseum on March 15, 1952 for a run of 486 performances.
+Billie Worth headlined a cast that included Anton Walbrook as Cosmo Constantine and Shani Wallis—in her first major stage role—as Princess Maria.
+Noele Gordon—who had understudied Worth during the London Coliseum run—headlined the production's British touring edition in 1953.
+A 78-rpm cast recording of the production was released on the Columbia Records label in 1952, with Billie Worth and Arthur Lowe, titled Vocal Gems from Call Me Madam.

-In 1983 Gordon headlined a West End revival, whose cast also included Jeremy Hawk as Pemberton Maxwell and Basil Hoskins as Cosmo Constantine: opening March 14, 1983, the production was afforded a seven-week run at the Victoria Palace.
+In 1983, Gordon headlined a West End revival with a cast that also included Jeremy Hawk as Pemberton Maxwell and Basil Hoskins as Cosmo Constantine.
+The production opened on March 14, 1983 and ran for seven weeks at the Victoria Palace.

-Call Me Madam has since had two evident London fringe productions, the first at Upstairs at The Gatehouse in the summer of 2009 with Thom Southerland directing a cast which included Beverley Klein as Sally Adams, Chris Love as Kenneth Gibson, Kate Nelson as Princess Maria, and Gido Schimanski as Cosmo Constantine.
-Subsequently, the Union Theatre, London would mount Call Me Madam in the fall of 2012: staged and directed by Michael Strassen, the production—headlined by Lucy Williamson leading as cast which included Gavin Kerr, Leo Miles and Natalie Lipin—received five nominations at the Off West End Awards and was named as one of the productions when the Union won Best Fringe at The Stage Awards in 2013 alongside The Globe (Best Theatre).
+Call Me Madam has since had two London fringe productions, the first at Upstairs at The Gatehouse in the summer of 2009 with Thom Southerland directing a cast including Beverley Klein as Sally Adams, Chris Love as Kenneth Gibson, Kate Nelson as Princess Maria and Gido Schimanski as Cosmo Constantine.
+The Union Theatre, London mounted Call Me Madam in the fall of 2012, staged and directed by Michael Strassen and headlined by Lucy Williamson with a cast including Gavin Kerr, Leo Miles and Natalie Lipin.
+The play was nominated for five Offies and was named as one of the productions when the Union won Best Fringe at The Stage Awards in 2013 alongside The Globe (Best Theatre).

-Call Me Madam began its inaugural Australian engagement on September 5, 1953, at Her Majesty's Theatre, Melbourne: with Evie Hayes headlining a cast which also included David Cahill as Hugo Tantinnin and Alec Kellaway as Congressman Wilkins, the production would play subsequent engagement in Brisbane and Sydney.
-Revived in 1985 at the Canberra Theatre with June Bronhill headlining and David Branson featured as Cosmo Constantine, Call Me Madam would in 2000 be mounted at the Arts Centre Melbourne with Geraldine Turner headlining a cast which included Rachael Beck as Princess Maria, Reg Gorman as Congressman Wilkins, and Spencer McLaren as Kenneth Gibson.
+Call Me Madam began its inaugural Australian engagement on September 5, 1953 at Her Majesty's Theatre, Melbourne with Evie Hayes headlining a cast that also included David Cahill as Hugo Tantinnin and Alec Kellaway as Congressman Wilkins.
+The production also played engagements in Brisbane and Sydney.
+Revived in 1985 at the Canberra Theatre with June Bronhill headlining and David Branson featured as Cosmo Constantine, Call Me Madam was mounted in 2000 at the Arts Centre Melbourne with Geraldine Turner headlining a cast that included Rachael Beck as Princess Maria, Reg Gorman as Congressman Wilkins and Spencer McLaren as Kenneth Gibson.

 Film adaptation

-A 1953 20th Century Fox film adaptation stars Ethel Merman, George Sanders, Donald O'Connor, Billy DeWolfe, Charles Dingle, and Vera-Ellen.
+A 1953 Twentieth Century-Fox film adaptation stars Ethel Merman, George Sanders, Donald O'Connor, Billy DeWolfe, Charles Dingle and Vera-Ellen.